Winchester Mystery House: Sarah Winchester

-In 1886 Edward "Ned" Rambo, a San Francisco agent for the Winchester Repeating Arms Company, took Winchester on a tour of the Santa Clara valley to look for a home.
-He showed her a forty-five-acre ranch for sale that was located near San Jose.
-She purchased the property from John Hamm which included a two-story, eight-room farmhouse.
+In 1886, Edward "Ned" Rambo, a San Francisco agent for the Winchester Repeating Arms Company, took Winchester on a tour of the Santa Clara valley to look for a home.
+He showed her a 45-acre ranch for sale located near San Jose.
+Winchester purchased the property (from John Hamm) which included a two-story, eight-room farmhouse.
 Since the property reminded her of Llanada Alavesa from the Basque area, she named her new home Llanada Villa.

-In 1890, Winchester's niece, Daisy Merriman aged around twenty-one, came to live with her.
-Merriman became Winchester's administrative assistant, looking after business correspondence and banking.
+In 1890, Winchester's 21-year-old niece, Marion Merriman (called Daisy) came to live with her.
+Merriman became Winchester's personal secretary, looking after business correspondence and banking.
 They attended charitable events together and were paying members of Associated Charities and the Red Cross.

 In 1903, Winchester paid for Daisy's wedding to Frederick Marriott III.
 That same year, Winchester purchased several homes and properties in Atherton.
 One of the homes was offered to Daisy and her new husband to live in, which they accepted.
-Winchester subsequently purchased a home for the couple closer to the train station for Fredrick to travel to work from.
+Winchester subsequently purchased a home for the couple closer to the train station for Frederick to travel to work from.

 In 1904, Winchester purchased a large property near the hamlet of Burlingame, north of Coyote Point, then bought a houseboat, or ark as they were called at the time, instead of building a house.

-Winchester died on September 5, 1922, at the age of 83.
+Winchester died September 7, 1922, at age 83.

 San Jose house renovation

 Winchester and her husband had developed an interest in architecture and interior design while building a home on Prospect Hill in New Haven.
 With plans to expand the farmhouse, Winchester hired at least two architects but dismissed them, deciding to do the planning herself.
 She designed the rooms one by one, supervised the project, and sought advice from the carpenters she hired.
-She took inspiration for the house from the world's fairs that were common then.
-While the home was similar in scope to other homes built then, it was unusual for a woman to look after such a project and, Colin Dickey states in his book Ghostland: an American History in Haunted Places, she could be considered an architectural pioneer of her time.
+She took inspiration for the house from the world's fairs that were common at the time.
+While the home was similar in scope to other homes of that period, it was unusual for a woman to look after such a project and, Colin Dickey states in his book Ghostland: an American History in Haunted Places, she could be considered an architectural pioneer of her time.

 She was known to rebuild and abandon construction if the progress did not meet her expectations, which resulted in a maze-like design.
-In the San Jose News of 1897, it was reported that a seven-story tower was torn down and rebuilt sixteen times.
+In the San Jose News of 1897, it was reported that a seven-story tower was torn down and rebuilt 16 times.
 As a result of her expansions, there are walled-off exterior windows and doors that were not removed as the house grew in size.
 Multiple levels, up to five, were added to different parts of the home.
 The design was essentially Victorian, with elements of Gothic and Romanesque features.